benetis/benetis.me/content/posts/ruby/weather-informer.md

 ### Notes on asynchronous processes

 It seems canonical way to run asynchronous processes in Ruby is to run them in sidekiq and similar workers.
 It is a bit weird for me coming from Scala.
-I would just run these processes on a different fiber and keep it in same process.
+I would just run these processes on a different fiber and keep it in same application.
 No need to run these side containers which connect to main application and keep state in yet another redis container!
 Process to process communication would have to be done through redis if my process is asynchronous.
 I guess it is a tradeoff between simplicity and scalability.